fesor/SymfonyDIMagic/README.md

 **This bundle doesn't provide you autowiring of method calls!**

 All services should be registered in container, no runtime autowiring will be provided.
-If you are to lazy to register services manually, well... you coudl add compile pass which will register all classes in specific directory as services.
+If you are to lazy to register services manually, well... you could add compile pass which will register all classes in specific directory as services.
 This is much more flexible solution.

 ## Contribution